How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 These commands use sudo for tasks that need root privileges.
 If your account is not set up for sudo yet, follow the guide to add a new user to sudoers on Ubuntu.

-Install curl on Ubuntu if it is missing
+Install curl and jq on Ubuntu if they are missing

 Download the latest balenaEtcher .deb package on Ubuntu